apache/pekko-http/docs/src/main/paradox/routing-dsl/play-comparison.md

 ```

 @@@ div { .group-scala }
-Decorating the parameter name with a `.repeated` makes Akka HTTP pass all values of that parameter as an `Iterable[String]`].
+Decorating the parameter name with a `.repeated` makes Apache Pekko HTTP pass all values of that parameter as an `Iterable[String]`].
 @@@
 @@@ div { .group-java }
 The `parameterList` directive may take a parameter name to specify a single parameter name to pass on as a `List<String>`.]